 If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
 The family will have 15 business days to respond from the date the letter was re-sent.
 If the family fails to respond within this time frame, the family will be removed from the waiting list without further notice.

-When a family is removed from the waiting list during the update process for failure to respond, no informal hearing will be offered.
+When a family is removed from the waiting list during the update process for failure to respond, the PHA will contact an unresponsive applicant through all means available, which may include via mail, phone, email, and text message.
+The PHA will give that family a reasonable period of time to respond with their interest so as to not inadvertently remove an applicant who remains interested but may have moved, changed their contact information, or otherwise are difficult to reach.
+No informal hearing will be offered in such cases.
 Such failures to act on the part of the applicant prevent the PHA from making an eligibility determination; therefore no informal hearing is required.

-If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if the lack of response was due to PHA error, or to circumstances beyond the family's control.
+If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if the lack of response was due to PHA error, to circumstances beyond the family's control, as a result of a family member's disability, or as a direct result of status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including an adverse factor resulting from such abuse.